 Cards

-The most important Decko concept is the cards.
+The most important Decko concept is the card.
 Cards are the basic building blocks of Decko websites, or decks.

 Cards are inspired by wiki pages.
 Like wiki pages, cards have revision histories, human-friendly names, and easy in-place editing interfaces.
 But we don't call them pages, because the word page already has a pretty clear meaning on the web: a webpage.
 On Decko, a given webpage might be constructed out of dozens or even hundreds of cards.
 Cards not only hold lots of different content that can be combined and recombined in flexible ways, they also determine how a webpage is structured, who can read it, and how it behaves.